-At City Year, we’re working to bridge the gap in high-poverty communities between the support the students in the communities actually need, and what their schools are designed to provide.
-In doing so, our model is designed to support students as they progress from elementary through high school in order to continue to build the nation's urban graduation pipeline.
+At City Year, we’re working to bridge the gap in high-poverty communities between the support the students in the communities actually need and what their schools are designed to provide.
+In doing so, we're helping to increase graduation rates across the country, and making an impact in the lives of the students we serve.

 The students we’re serving

-To find the students who need our help the most, we partner with schools and districts and look for those who are more at risk of dropping out than their peers, and provide them with extra academic, emotional, and social support.
-To identify these students, we use an approach based on research from Johns Hopkins University.
+To identify the students who need our help the most, we partner with schools and districts and look for those who are more at risk of dropping out than their peers.
+We do this using an approach based on research from Johns Hopkins University.

 We call these early warning indicators (poor attendance, disruptive behavior, and course failure in math and English) the ABCs, and we know that a student who shows just one of these signs as early as sixth grade has only a 25% percent chance of graduating high school on time with their peers.
-However, if these students reach the 10th grade on track and on time, they have a 75% chance of graduating.
-That’s why we try to reach these students early—specifically focusing on students in the third through ninth grade— and provide them with one-on-one support to help them overcome the challenges they face both in and out of school.
+However, if a student reaches the 10th grade on track and on time, he or she has a 75% chance of graduating.
+That’s why we try to reach these students early—specifically, during third through ninth grade— and provide them with one-on-one support to help them overcome the challenges they face both in and out of school.

 Reaching the right student, with the right support can be the difference in whether they graduate or drop out of school.

 How it all comes together

 City Year AmeriCorps members handle a tremendous amount of responsibility right from the beginning.
 Even before the school year starts, teams of AmeriCorps members are placed in City Year’s partner schools to meet with school administrators and develop student focus lists—based on the ABCs—so that they can start reaching out to the students they’ll be serving.

 When it’s time to work directly with the students, our AmeriCorps members are there for them in each and every way.
 Here are just a few things that AmeriCorps members do throughout the school day: